 Stirling Gang Show came into existence in 1985 and put on its first production in spring 1986.
 It became a recognised Gang Show in 1989 on its first adjudication by The Scout Association's assessors.
 As a recognised Show we have to maintain standards.
 We are also entitled to wear the red scarf with the GS emblem bisected by our own name.
 It is mounted jointly by Scouts and Guides in Stirling and the surrounding areas.

-The next Stirling Gang Show will take place during the week commencing 29 September 2019 at the MacRobert Arts Centre.
+The next Stirling Gang Show will take place on the 27th to 30th September 2023 at the MacRobert Arts Centre.

-Tickets for the public performances will be available in late spring 2019.
-A booking form can be obtained on www.stirlinggangshow.scot
+Tickets for the public performances will be available in late Spring 2023.

 Ralph Reader C.B.E.

 In 1932, Ralph produced the first production in the Scala Theatre, London of what was to become known as THE GANG SHOW.
 It was put on to raise funds and was written and produced by "A Holborn Rover".

 William Henry Ralph Reader (to give him his full name) used this nom-de-plume as he was heavily involved with the theatre and he wanted his Scout production involvement to remain anonymous.
 However, with the success and sell out of this production and successive annual Gang Shows it wasn't long before everyone knew that Ralph was the Rover concerned.